On this page

 - confident they feel about their abilities

-- effectively they’re able to manage their own behaviour
+- effectively they mange their behaviour

-- well they can concentrate and organise themselves
+- they concentrate and organise themselves

-- effectively they can solve problems
+- they can effectively solve problems

 - effectively they consider others’ needs

-- well they can understand and accept responsibilities.
+- they understand and accept responsibilities.

 How is SEL taught?